 A huge element of Design Thinking involves having empathy for those you are designing for.
 Being able to understand the emotions and feelings of your customer/user allows you to get closer to a problem in order for you solve it in a more wholesome way.
 Citrix has an in-house training course on Design Thinking which aims to drive innovation and improve user experience as much as possible among the whole company.
 In the seven years that it has been in place, Julie Baher described the change as from “I didn’t know we had a design team” to “I do customer-centered innovation”.
 The vast difference in realising the value of the design team is huge but it shows that companies can be proactive and help their employees be more creative through education.

 In his book ‘The Guide to UX Leadership’, Dave Malouf discusses the ability of UX designers to lead others through being an advocate of design, while showing the importance of design in a company through building interdepartmental relationships.
 Being proud of your department’s achievements, and identifying successes enables those around your company to learn how to be more accomplished through innovation and creation.

-Dave Malouf, in association with Graphic Mint’s UX Academy initiative, will host a full-day workshop in Dublin’s Woodquay Venue around strategic design thinking and how to achieve business goals through this type of leadership.
-This one day event will take place on the 4th of July.
-For more information and to buy tickets please visit the event page by clicking here.
+Dave Malouf, in association with Graphic Mint’s UX Academy initiative, will host a full-day workshop in Dublin’s Woodquay Venue around strategic Design thinking and how to achieve business goals through this type of leadership.
+This one day event will take place on the 4th of July 2017.
+For more information please visit the event page by clicking here.